 - Direct connection between hearing aids and iPhones (without the use of a streamer)

 - Clearer, more natural-sounding audio (due to improved wireless transmission of the audio)

 - Lower power consumption (leading to improved battery life)

-With Bluetooth compatible devices you can talk hands-free on your mobile or landline phone through your hearing aids and with the push of a button, the phone call is answered or ended.
+With Bluetooth-compatible devices, you can talk hands-free on your mobile or landline phone through your hearing aids, and the phone call is answered or ended with the push of a button.
 Cleverly, the hearing aids automatically shut off the microphones to enable you to hear on the phone in comfort and without distraction.